ksemmendinger/Hydro_Parameter_Sensitivity_Visuals/TOPMODEL/README.md

-# Case Study 1: Hydrologic models of soil physical processes from the National Water Model (NWM) and TOPMODEL
+## Case Study 1:

+### Project Title: A Study on Parsimonious Models in Catchments Generating Saturation Excess Runoff

+#### Abstract
+add once they send it

+See Github repository for dataset and analysis: https://github.com/brittbarreto/Aquaholics_Anonymous